isaacomo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. A script to Create a script that counts the number of directories in the PATH.
 4. A script that lists environment variables.
 5. A script that lists all local variables and environment variables, and functions.
 6. A script that creates a new local variable.
 Name: BEST Value: School
+7. A script that creates a new global variable.